MARIN MAN TO MAN: ABOUT US

 draw male caregivers who choose to shed their machismo, to voice

+their fears in a friendly, confidential atmosphere.
 Members of Marin Man to Man prefer chatting

 fix-it projects and auto repairs, weather, computers, the size